Flag of Romania: Military colours

 On 28 July 1950 the Great National Assembly issued Decree nr.
 189 for the establishment of the military colors of the Romanian People's Army, as well as standards for the Military Air Force and the Naval Forces.
 Article 2 defined the units’ military colors as follows: “three silk stripes colored red, yellow and blue, arranged vertically with blue situated near the flagpole.
-On the edges the flag has yellow metal fringes of wire, while the fly corners each have a tassel of the same wire.
+On the edges the flag has golden metal fringes, while the fly corners each have a tassel of the same wire.
 On the side oriented from the flagpole to the right, in the middle, is placed the coat of arms of the R. P. R. in natural colors.
 Above the coat of arms, on the same side, in an arched line, is written with letters of golden wire: ‘Pentru Patria noastră’ (‘For our Fatherland’).
 On the other side and in the middle of the flag, the emblem worn on the uniforms of officers of the Armed Forces of the R. P. R. is applied.
 Under the emblem is written straight, with letters of golden wire, the unit's name.
 The flagpole ends in an ogive-shaped tip, within which is found a five-pointed star, in the center of which are written the initials RPR”.
 The law's annex also specified the dimensions of the flag (100 centimeter long by 60 centimeter wide), the coat of arms and the emblem (20 centimeter high), the fringes (5 centimeter long), the flagpole (250 centimeter long) and of the ogive (15 centimeter long by 7 centimeter wide).